Sutton Valence, St Mary

 History, tourist information, and nearby accommodation

 The list of former rectors, vicars, and curates is of interest.
-Ricardus de Hannyngfield, rector in 1326, was royal chaplain to Edward II, and undertook a mission abroad on behalf of the king.
+Ricardus de Hannyngfield, the rector in 1326, was royal chaplain to Edward II and undertook a mission abroad on behalf of the king.

-One of the few remaining bits of the old church to survive are a pair of grotesquely carved corbels at the east end of the aisle arches.
-The font was reused, with some renovation.
+One of the few remaining bits of the old church to survive is a pair of grotesquely carved corbels at the east end of the aisle arches.
+The font was reused, and has been partially restored.

 Sutton Valence Altarpiece

-The most notable historic feature of Sutton Valence church is, sadly, no longer to be found in the church.
-This is the unusual 14th century altarpiece, carved by English craftsmen from Rench Caen stone.
+The most notable historical feature of Sutton Valence church is, sadly, no longer to be found in the church.
+This is the unusual 14th-century altarpiece, carved by English craftsmen from Caen stone.
 The altarpiece is in a form of triptych, with a central figure of a Madonna and Child.
 This central section is flanked by two smaller panels topped by canopies.
 There were possibly two further panels, now lost.
-In 1921 the Sutton Valence altarpiece was purchased by the Victoria and Albert Museum oin London, where it can now be seen.
+In 1921 the Sutton Valence altarpiece was purchased by the Victoria and Albert Museum in London, where it can now be seen.